-Dentists are doctors who prevent, diagnose, and treat mouth, gum, and tooth problems.
+Dentists are doctors who prevent, diagnose and treat mouth, gum and tooth problems.
 Dentists treat tooth decay, fill cavities, have x-rays of the teeth and jaws taken and examine them, and put sealants on teeth to protect them.
-Dentists also repair broken and chipped teeth, perform corrective surgery, prescribe dentures, and perform procedures such as root canals.
-A dentist is also involved in education; teaching patients how to brush and floss correctly, and other ways of preventing dental problems.
-After earning an undergraduate degree, the doctoral in dental medicine requires 4 years of dental school Dentists work in private practice, armed services and federal, state, and local health departments
+Dentists also repair broken and chipped teeth, perform corrective surgery, prescribe dentures and perform procedures such as root canals.
+A dentist is also involved in education: teaching patients how to brush and floss correctly, and other ways of preventing dental problems.
+After earning an undergraduate degree, the doctoral in dental medicine requires four years of dental school.
+Dentists work in private practice, armed services and federal, state and local health departments

 Dentists oversee a number of different employees, such as dental assistants, dental hygienists, dental laboratory technicians, and dental office receptionists.
 Dentists can be general practitioners, or specialize in a number of fields.
 Orthodontists straighten patients' teeth with retainers and braces, and oral and maxillofacial surgeons operate on patients' jaws and mouths.
 Periodontists treat gums and the bones that support the teeth, endodontists perform root canals, and oral pathologists study oral diseases.

-After earning an undergraduate degree, medical training requires 4 years of medical school, followed by 3-8 years of internship and residency depending on specialization chosen.
-Physicians work in hospitals, clinics, private or group practice, federal, state, and local health departments, government agencies and medical schools.
+After earning an undergraduate degree, medical training requires four years of medical school, followed by 3-8 years of internship and residency depending on specialization chosen.
+Physicians work in hospitals, clinics, private or group practice, federal, state and local health departments, government agencies and medical schools.

 A veterinarian is a physician for animals.
 The responsibilities of a veterinarian are varied because of the many species of animals needing treatment.
-Large animal veterinarians primarily treat farm animals such as goats, sheep, horses, and cows.
-Small animal veterinarians are those that treat most of our pets – animals like cats, dogs, guinea pigs, and rabbits.
+Large animal veterinarians primarily treat farm animals such as goats, sheep, horses and cows.
+Small animal veterinarians are those that treat most of our pets animals like cats, dogs, guinea pigs and rabbits.
 Finally, exotic animal veterinarians can work at zoos and circuses, taking care of animals like elephants and giraffes or in private practice, treating exotic pets such as snakes and lizards.
-After earning an undergraduate degree, the doctorate in veterinary m requires 4 academic years at a college of veterinarian medicine.
+After earning an undergraduate degree, the doctorate in veterinary medical training requires four academic years at a college of veterinarian medicine.
 Veterinarians who plan to specialize will spend additional years in internships or residency programs.
-Veterinarian work in group or private practice, federal agencies such the Department of Agriculture or Department of Health and Human Services, research laboratories, animal food and pharmaceutical industries.
+Veterinarians work in group or private practice, federal agencies such the Department of Agriculture or Department of Health and Human Services, research laboratories, animal food and pharmaceutical industries.

-Just like medical doctors, veterinarians can work in general medicine, or the can specialize within their categories.
+Just like medical doctors, veterinarians can work in general medicine, or they can specialize within their categories.
 For example, large animal vets can either provide general care for large animals, or they may specialize in areas like equine reproduction or large animal surgery.
-Other fields of specialty for veterinarians include orthopedics, radiology, and oncology.
+Other fields of specialty for veterinarians include orthopedics, radiology and oncology.